 What is stress relaxation? – Stresses in a compressed gasket are generated in response to the clamping load.
 A simple way to think this is the “push-back” pressure of the gasket.
 Over time polymers will relax or push back less.
 The extent of the relaxation greatly depends on the polymer and temperature exposure.

 Think of squeezing a gasket in a vise, 1” squeezed to 0.5”.
 It may take 100psi to achieve this 50% deflection initially but over time, a load cell may indicate 75psi.
 The amount of “push back” will diminish after a length of time.
 If exposed to higher temperatures, the value could be less.
 This “push back” is important when sealing since the gasket needs to push back more than the pressures exerted on it from wind driven rain, wash down jets or omni-directional pressures from submersion.

 What is creep? – Creep refers to the long term deformation in gaskets from being under a constant load.
 This can be thought of as a brick sitting on top of a slab of rubber, measuring the thickness after being loaded for a set time and temperature.
 Creep in compressed gaskets is often mitigated with compression stops, or set compression heights.

 Compression set is the most commonly tested property for elastomeric gaskets/rubber materials.
 Test data can be found on most product datasheets.
 It is fair to infer that material with good compression set resistance will also have good stress-relaxation properties however quantifying this requires testing.
 Understanding how materials deform and rebound is critical for long term sealing performance.
 Gasket failure can lead to expensive equipment damage in the field.
 View more about compression set testing.

 Materials of choice where compression set resistance is critical:

 Note: Silicone is a top performer due, in part, to its temperature stability.
 Poron was specifically formulated to have low compression set.

-For more information on performance elastomers for gasketing and cushioning applications, please email email@example.com or call 215-335-3005.
+For more information on performance elastomers for gasketing and cushioning applications, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.